skoppe/private-dub/README.md

 Currently the access token is passed as part of the registry's uri.
 E.g. `dub --registry=https://gitlab.example.com/token/<access-token>` or in your `settings.json`.

-The advantage is that it reuses your VCS permissions you already have.
-The downside is that the application currently only supports one private VCS with credentials, and that your access_token is either stored in plain-text in a file or entered via the command line.

-The application itself performs no checks on the token, it simply passes it along in the redirect to your VCS when dub requests a download uri.
+> NOTE: The application itself performs no checks on the token, it simply passes it along in the redirect to your VCS archive when dub requests a download uri.
 (This means that the api itself is open, and anyone can make api requests and retrieve metadata about your packages.
 (I would accept PR that check the token on each api request (with optional cache))).

 > NOTE: I haven't found the best way to pass credentials.
 I really prefer to keep this a stateless application.
 I am considering adding OAuth2 support, but it is yak-shaving at this point.